microsoft/pxt/docs/translate.md

 #### Check the FAQ first

-Just need a quick answer to a tranlation question?
+Just need a quick answer to a translation question?
 You can check the [FAQ](#faq) first.

 ### ~